OpenTranslationBible/open-bible/en-GB/13.1 Chronicles/md/1-chronicles-12.md

 ## 1 Chronicles 12:2

-They were equipped with bows,
+They were skilled with bows,

-> using both the right hand and the left to sling stones and to shoot arrows from the bow;
+> adept with both the right hand and the left to sling stones and to shoot arrows;
-> they were Saul’s kinsmen from Benjamin.
+> they were Saul’s relatives from Benjamin.

 ---

 ## 1 Chronicles 12:3

-The chief was Ahiezer, then Joash,
+The leader was Ahiezer, followed by Joash,

 > the sons of Shemaah the Gibeathite;
 > and Jeziel and Pelet, the sons of Azmaveth,